Thousands rally in Malaysia to oust premier Najib

 Saturday's rally was touted as the finale of a two month-long anti-kleptocracy roadshow, a platform set up by the opposition Pakatan Harapan (PH) coalition to convince the majority Malay-Muslim voters in rural battleground areas that the country has suffered from Najib's handling of 1MDB.

-Najib's popularity took a hit from persistent bad press linked to 1MDB, especially after the U.S. Department of Justice filed civil suits to recover over US$1.7 billion alleged to have been misappropriated from the 1MDB fund.
+Najib's popularity took a hit from persistent bad press linked to 1MDB, especially after the US Department of Justice filed civil suits to recover more than US$1.7 billion alleged to have been misappropriated from the 1MDB fund.

 A rebounding economy and strengthening ringgit currency, however, are working in Najib's favour.